-Apple Inc. (NASDAQ:AAPL) has finally acknowledged the claims of the iTunes users who say they are losing their music files because of problems with iTunes software.
+Apple Inc. has finally acknowledged the claims of the iTunes users who say they are losing their music files because of problems with iTunes software.
 The firm said it will issue an update to the iTunes next week that will come with additional safeguards.

 Apple not able to reproduce the issue?

 Apple launched its Music service last year, and this issue has been persisting since then.
 The issue resurfaced again last week, when one iTunes user – James Pinkstone – published a blog post titled ‘Apple Music stole my music.
 No seriously.’
 The post narrated how Pinkstone’s library of 122GB disappeared all of a sudden.